Angela Liarikos was born in Thompson, Canada and grew up in Montreal.

 From 2000 to 2013, she was employed at the architectural firm SMAP in Berlin, whose main focus was hospitality projects.
 It was here that she acquired valuable, professional knowledge of working on complex, hotel projects with often, restrictive budgets.

 In between this period, she moved to New York in 2007 for a change of scenery.
-After a brief stint at architectural firms such as Skidmore Owings & Merrill (SOM) and David Howell Design (DHD), she returned to Berlin in late 2008 where she resumed her position as project architect at SMAP.
+After a brief stint at architectural firms such as Skidmore Owings & Merrill (SOM) and David Howell Design (DHD), she returned to Berlin in late 2008.
+She resumed her position as project architect at SMAP.

-In 2013 she spent a summer on the Greek island of Amorgos where she discovered her interest for Greek, vernacular architecture and the love of a culture she carries in her ancestral roots.
-A restaurant design ensued and she now divides her time as a freelance architect between Berlin and Amorgos.
-Current projects on Amorgos will continue to demand her attention over the next few years.
+In 2013 she spent a summer on the Greek island of Amorgos.
+Here she discovered her interest for Greek, vernacular architecture and the love of a culture she carries in her ancestral roots.
+A restaurant design ensued, followed by the design of a cafe/ wine bar.
+She now divides her time as a freelance architect between Berlin, Amorgos and Athens.
+Current projects on Amorgos and in Athens will continue to demand her attention over the next few years.

-A recent collaboration with curator Annette Ochs, on a series of art installations and cullinary events, „Art Lobby Mill Street“ for the Mercedes Benz Headquarters Berlin, are also part of the repertoire of projects in and around Berlin’s infamous art scene.
+Furthermore, she has collaborated with curator Annette Ochs, on a series of art installations called „Art Lobby Mill Street“.
+Combined with cullinary events, these installations for the Mercedes Benz Headquarters Berlin, were also part of the repertoire of projects in and around Berlin’s infamous art scene.